Heat exchanger: Selection

-Due to the many variables involved, selecting optimal heat exchangers is challenging.
+Due to the many variables involved, selecting optimal heat exchangers for a target capacity (kW) can be challenging.
 Hand calculations are possible, but many iterations are typically needed.
-As such, heat exchangers are most often selected via computer programs, either by system designers, who are typically engineers, or by equipment vendors.
+As such, most often heat exchanger parameters are varied and simulated by computer programs until the desired heat exchanger is selected, either by system designers, who are typically engineers, or by equipment vendors.